in

 Often, drop ceilings consist of individually removable panels, making it easier to maintain or repair the inner workings they conceal.

-Drop ceilings are often seen in basements, and can create a cramped feeling.
-The recessed nature of the lighting counteracts this as much as possible while still shedding light on the room.
+Drop ceilings are often seen in basements and can create a cramped feeling.
+The recessed nature of the lights counteracts this as much as possible while still shedding light on the room.

-Kitchen island pendant lights hanging ceiling fixture Hanging ceiling lights are light fixtures designed to hang down from your ceiling.
-There’s usually some sort of base that is mounted on the ceiling, while the actual light fixture hangs downward from the base.
+Hanging ceiling lights are light fixtures designed to hang down from your ceiling.
+There’s usually some base that is mounted on the ceiling, while the actual light fixture hangs downward from the base.

-A hanging ceiling light is attached to the ceiling by a cord or chain, unlike flush and semi-flush lights, which are connected by a hollow, rigid rod.
+A hanging ceiling light is attached to the ceiling by a cord or chain, unlike flush and semi-flush lights connected by a hollow, rigid rod.

 The length of the hanging material can vary from a few inches to many feet.
 For ambient or general lighting, higher up is better.
 For task lighting, hanging lights should be adjusted so that the spill of the light covers the area in use.

 The most common use of hanging ceiling lights as task lighting is over dining tables.
-It’s purpose is to create a pool of light for a specific activity, in this case, sharing a meal.
+Its purpose is to create a pool of light for a specific activity, such as sharing a meal.

 As you can tell, these sort of ceiling lights might not work too well in rooms with low ceilings.
-They are, however, good if you are looking for focus lights as they usually concentrate the light that they cast over a small area.
+However, they are good if you are looking for focus lights as they usually concentrate the light they cast over a small area.

 Whatever type of hanging ceiling light fixture you decide to install, you’re going to have to think carefully about the size of the light and the room.